o2r-project/o2r-extender/README.md

 `git clone https://zivgitlab.uni-muenster.de/geocontainer-badges/reproducability`

-Open the Chrome browser > Click the three dots in the top right corner > Settings > Extensions > Load Unpacked Extension... > Select the folder containing the repository.
+Open the Chrome browser > Click the three dots in the top right corner > Settings > Extensions > Load Unpacked Extension... > Select the folder containing each extension in the repository.
+Note: only one extension can be added at a time.

 ### Run in Chrome
-Upon succesful installation, ou'll notice an 'O2R' icon in the top-right corner next to the URL line.
-Navigate to your chosen website, search for the name of the research you are interested in, and click the 'O2R' button to assess the search results.
+Upon succesful installation, ou'll notice the applications' icon in the top-right corner next to the URL line.
+Navigate to your chosen website, search for the name of the research you are interested in, and click the extension icon (top right corner) to assess the search results.

 #### The extension in detail